realdecoy/frontier/packages/frontier-plugins/plugin-mobile/docs/features.md

 ### Technical

-Each generated Page is contained within it’s own sub-folder within the **src/pages** directory.
-The directory contains the following files which each carry out a specific role in developing a Page:
+Each generated context is contained within the sub-folder `src/contexts` directory.
+The context will provide high order functions that will help you to inject global state within you Class based components.
+It will also provide you will hooks for you to use in your function based components.

 *   \[page\].**vue**: This contains the Vue template markup used to implement the structure and layout of a Page.
 It is a mix of HTML and special Vue syntaxes which allow declarative databinding and structural manipulation.